hansottowirtz/adobe-uxp-types-crawler/README.md

 }
 ```

+Looking for `GroupLayer` or `layerTree`?
+These were removed in newer versions of the UXP API.
+For Photoshop, make sure your `manifest.json` has [`host.data.apiVersion` set to `2`](https://www.adobe.io/photoshop/uxp/2022/guides/uxp_guide/uxp-misc/manifest-v4/photoshop-manifest)!

 **Warning**: These typings are not thoroughly tested and will contain a lot of bugs!
 Please open an [issue](https://github.com/hansottowirtz/adobe-uxp-types-crawler/issues) if you find any inconsistencies.

 **The @adobe-uxp-types organization is not an official Adobe project**